steenk/tripledollar/README.md

 # The tdstruct

-A tdstruct is a plain javascript structure, consisting of nested arrays in a way that follows the structure that can be created with trippledollar.
+A tdstruct is a plain javascript structure, consisting of nested arrays in a way that follows the structure that can be created with tripledollar.
 Since it is just javascript, it can be transformed to JSON, and be stored in CouchDB or MongoDB, and easily be fed to the $$$(), for generating the DOM structure.
 There are some rules for a tdstruct.
 First it is always an array.
-The elements in the array can be other arrays, strings, numbers, booleans, and of course the two special trippledollar types, the tag describing string, and the attribute object.
+The elements in the array can be other arrays, strings, numbers, booleans, and of course the two special tripledollar types, the tag describing string, and the attribute object.
 A tag describing string has to always be placed first in an array.

 	var tdstruct = ['table#t1', {border: 1},
 		['tbody',